 German Haitian Creole Names, Meanings, and their History

 The best part?
-You can submit a new German Haitian Creole name to this list in case it's missing.
-We'll take a look and approve it.
+You can submit new german haitian creole names to this list in case they are missing.
+We'll take a look and approve them.

 👦